Providence restaurants, hotels, and areas

 College Hill + RISDCollege

-Best forMuseum time, slower daytime wandering, and travelers who want one clear cultural anchor in the mix.
+Best forMuseum time, slower daytime wandering, and travelers who want one clear cultural highlight in the mix.

 TradeoffIt brings culture and texture, but not enough hotel or dining density to carry the whole weekend by itself.